BuckDenver/BuckDenver/README.md

-- 👋 Hi, I’m @BuckDenver
+- 👋 Hi, I’m Brandon
 - 👀 I’m interested in 3D modeling and video game asset/world creation
 - 🌱 I’m currently learning Blender, Substance painter and Designer, and the CS50's Course
 - 💞️ I’m looking to collaborate on ...